kythyria/daptrius/notes/fs.md

 * `content.data`: The normal entity body.
 Can be absent/empty, as in redirects.
 * `meta.props`: Metadata in name/value form, such as WebDAV properties.
 * `children.rel`: The children of this file, in the sense of a directory's children.
+* `redirects.rev`: Lists files that are internal redirects to this one.

 For a given path, GET returns a representation of that file as a whole.
 * `?attribute` selects a specific attribute to examine